Encentivize/kwaai-crud/README.md

 @query(string): query to add to the id search.
 Useful for multitenant or environments where you want to limit results.
 @rawQuery(object): the raw mongo query to use if you don't want to parse the normal query.
 @schema(object): JSON schema object to merge the schema links into on return for hyperschema

+###aggregate(options,callback)
+ performs an aggregate
+ options:
+ @collection(collection object or locator): mongodb native collection or locator {name:"name",connectionstring:"connectionstring"}
+ @pipeline(array): mongo compliant aggregate pipeline.
+ @allowDiskUse: allow write to fisk for large queries
+ @readPreference: allow reading from other members of the array

 ###countByQuery(options,callback)
 returns a record count based on a query